Contact: Georganna Gillette

 The SCTPO uses TIP Vue, a customized interactive map allowing the user to search for projects geo-spatially through a map and view a pdf report of the project.

 TIP projects are scheduled by year and by phase.
-There are several phases of transportation development including: study or feasibility to determine best options; preliminary design and environmental assessment; right of way acquisition; design; and finally, construction.
+There are several phases of transportation development including: feasibility to determine best options; project development and environment; design; right of way acquisition; and finally, construction.

 Proposed TIP projects are adopted by local governments and other eligible sponsors that submit their priorities to the SCTPO for consideration.
 Under federal law, the TIP may only contain projects that are in the approved Long Range Transportation Plan (LRTP).
 Members of the public can comment on specific projects during public meetings of local jurisdictions.
 In addition, there is a 30 day public comment period on the draft TIP prior to adoption.